SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ### Tests

-This extension provides unit and integration tests and is usually run by a [continuous integration platform][github-actions] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.
+This extension provides unit and integration tests and is run by a [continuous integration platform][github-actions] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.

 ## License